tajawal/code-challenge/QA_Full-Stack.md

 - Room and guest array should be created dynamically
 - Perform needed assertions on the API response
 - Report generation for executed scripts
+- Code challenge should be completed using Java/rest-assured.
+If you wish to useIf you wish to use any other tool, please communicate this in advance

 ## Second Scenario: